 - Morphological defect from an intrinsically abnormal developmental process.

 - Malformation in one part is often but not always associated with malformation elsewhere.

-- Examples:
+- Examples: When you have one anomaly look for others

 - holoprosencephaly,

 - congenital heart disease,

 - neural tube defect

 - polydactyly

 Unilateral Cleft Lip and Palate